David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

 - Greylist deletion option will be added to the advanced menu.
 This is planned for 1.0.5 Version.
 - Add advanced menu directly to the Settings->Tools menu.
 This is planned for 1.5.0 Version.
 - Add report directly to the Settings->Tools menu.
 This is planned for 1.5.0 Version.
+- Remove all flags from all scenes option.
+This is planned for 1.0.5 Version.